 Cecilia Lindskog Whiteley

 PhD student in early modern literature.
-My research interests include the use of space in early modern drama, gender and performance theory, theatrical culture, and playhouse conditions in the early modern period (particularly in the 1580s).
+My research interests include the use of space in early modern drama, theatrical culture, and playhouse conditions in the early modern period (particularly in the 1580s).

 Nyckelord: gender theories of space spatial humanities early modern drama early modern literature performance theory